nycmeshnet/docs/content/firmware/ubiquiti.md

 NEVER UPGRADE A SECTOR WITHOUT ASKING EVERYONE FIRST!

 We disable AirView on sectors to improve CPU performance

-*Notes on recent AirMax firmware*-
-8.7.1 is fine, don't update!
-8.7.4 the signal levels are artificially higher.
-8.7.5 this has a TDMA bug which causes performance to fail after a few days.

 **UniFi**